Ground Freight

 Ground Freight - In The Field

-Ground freight of full truckload is faster than that of less-than-truckload because the driver doesn’t have to stop to deliver goods belonging to other clients.
+Ground freight of a full truckload is faster than that of a less-than-truckload because the driver doesn't have to stop delivering goods to other clients.
 Ground freight is offered using different types of trucks.
-The truck used is determined by the size and weight of goods to be transported.
+The truck used is determined by the size and weight of the goods to be transported.
 Ground (road) freight is the most common way to transport goods.
-Whether it's from the port to the warehouse or vice versa, it's the most convenient because roads are everywhere, unlike railways and large water bodies.
-Ground freight services can be terminal to terminal or door-to-door.